NLSY79 Appendix 25: Attitudinal Scale Scoring

 Please note: Item response theory (IRT) parameter estimates, IRT scores, and their standard errors of measurement for the CES-D variables are also available, along with a custom-weighted z-score and percentile rank.
 See Appendix 27: IRT Item Parameter Estimates, Scores and Standard Errors for a detailed description and discussion of the IRT scoring for these scales.

 The CES-D is a self-report scale that measures the current prevalence of depression symptoms.
 Respondents rate a series of statements regarding how they felt during the week prior to the interview.
 While the full 20-item battery was included in the 1992 (round 14) survey, a collapsed 7-item battery was administered to respondents in the 1994 (round 16) survey.
-A slightly expanded 9-item battery was included in the 40+ Health Module and in all years of the 50+ and 60+ Health Modules.
-All years of the 40+, 50+ and 60+ (initiated in 2018) Health Modules contained the consistent 7-item scale.
+A slightly expanded 9-item battery was included in the 40+ Health Module, in all years of the 50+ Health Module, in 2018 of the 60+ Health Module, and was asked of all respondents in the 2020 interviews.
+The CES-D scale included in the the 40+, 50+ and 60+ (initiated in 2018) Health Modules and administered to all respondents in 2020 contained the consistent 7-item scale.
 Table 1 details the questions asked and the survey years and modules in which they were included.

 Item | Question | Question Name |